dalek-cryptography/bulletproofs/docs/notes.md

 Rearranging into a single inner product statement
 -------------------------------------------------

-We want to work towards expressing the arithmetic circuit's conditions in terms of a single inner product, so that we can use the inner product protocol to to represent it in a more compact and efficient-to-verify form.
+We want to work towards expressing the arithmetic circuit's conditions in terms of a single inner product, so that we can use the inner product argument to represent it in a more compact and efficient-to-verify form.

 If we break apart the equation into individual terms, we can write it as: